gauravcodepro/pacbiohifi-analyzer/README.md

 # pacbiohifi-analyzer
 a pacbiohifi analyzer for the pacbio hifi reads and gives all the information for the pacbiohifi reads from raw to the graph alignments

-- complete pacbio hifi analyzer class from reading, plotting, clipping, reading bam, generating the graphs, extracting the graph sequences coded today from start to finish.
+- complete pacbio hifi analyzer class from reading, plotting, clipping, reading bam, generating the graphs, extracting the graph sequences coded today from start to finish.this uses the exact string match algorithm for the clipping.

-- this uses the exact string match algorithm for the clipping.
+- a graph edges function is also present.
+It you want to extract specific nodes and edges from the GFA graphs for the pangenomes.

 - initiate the class as
 ```